XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-one.md

 ## AI acknowledgements
 1. I encountered a lot of technical issues, such as I can see the charts in my preview section but can't be seen from the portfolio, so I went to ask ChatGPT to help me out.
 Also I had problems when I created the table, so I asked again.
 2. I asked ChatGPT to help me revise my statements because I realized that there are some sentences I cannot express clearly, especially in the outline section, such as "This issue extends beyond individual struggles; with obesity rates rising globally, many turn to extreme diets that promise fast results but rarely deliver lasting success."
 3. As for the data section, many articles contain highly specialized vocabulary, which makes it difficult for me to understand.
-So I copy some of the paragraphs I couldn't quite understand so I asked ChatGPT to help me interpret them.
+So I copied some of the paragraphs I couldn't quite understand so I asked ChatGPT to help me interpret them.
+4. In the Method and Medium section, I can only think of creating a simple table chart to show the data to the audiences, but I think it's boring and maybe not effective and attractive for the audiences.
+So I asked ChatGPT's advice and show me the new platform called "Shortland" may be helpful for this part of data visualization.